- What is Google Drive backup?

 Here are four ways in which individual users can back up their Google Drive data.

-3) How to back up Google Drive to an external hard drive
+3. How to backup Google Drive to an external hard drive

 - Requires no software